PMalvikaReddy/Gamify-Online-Gaming-Platform-ReactJs-Frontend/README.md

 # Gamify-Scaling Ethereum
 ## Introduction

-You may have heard of various centralised web2 gaming platforms where the game developer has complete control over the game's economy, rules, and ownership of in-game assets.
-But,what if it wasn't so.
-What do you think about a decentralised game distribution platform that leverage blockchain technology where players have all control over their in-game assets and can own and trade them outside of the game.

-Hence, presenting Gamify, a decentralised digital game distribution platform which offers a seamless experience for gamers to discover, purchase and play their favourite games.
+Gamify is an innovative digital game distribution platform that allows gamers to purchase games and mint in-game collectibles/items as NFTs.
 Enter the world of Web3 gaming, where ownership, control, and earning potential are no longer just in-game achievements but a reality for every player.

-The Gamify platform also integrates NFTs as tradeable in-game items and assets that can be minted (collected).These NFTs provide a new level of ownership, control, and monetization for gamers in Web3 games.
-Gamers can thus use these NFTs to to trade, sell, stake their assets in a decentralized marketplace or also trade them  in the game community which is implemented using the push chat group.
+These unique NFTs can be later used in games, making the gaming experience more immersive and engaging.

+To ensure seamless functionality, we have employed Polybase as our database, which efficiently stores all game-related data.
+The purchase of games triggers the smart contract deployed on Scroll Zk-EVM, which allows for secure and transparent transactions.
+After the completion of the contract interaction, the game is successfully bought, providing a seamless gaming experience to the user.

+Gamers can mint NFTs related to the games, which serve as in-game items with varying degrees of rarity.
+These unique NFTs can be traded with the community, adding an element of collectibility to the gaming experience.
+This process is carried out via contract interaction.
+This smart contract is deployed to mantle testnet.

+To facilitate communication between gamers, we have incorporated Push chat, which allows users to interact with one another, share tips and strategies, and build a sense of community.
+Additionally, push notifications are sent to users after successful game purchases and NFT minting, providing a sense of accomplishment and enhancing the overall user experience while gaming.

+In summary, Gamify is a cutting-edge platform that leverages the benefits of blockchain technology to provide gamers with a seamless and immersive gaming experience.
+By allowing for the purchase of games and the minting of NFTs, we have created a unique ecosystem that enhances the user experience and adds an element of collectibility to the gaming world.

 [The full demo of the project](https://www.youtube.com/watch?v=wbLEz9JIEKQ&t=9s) on Youtube